 There is no cure for primary pulmonary hypertension (PPH).
 Treatment is used to help alleviate and control the symptoms.
 Talk with your doctor about the best plan for you.
 Treatment options include the following:

 Medication can improve blood flow, decrease the risk of blood clots, and improve the ability of the heart to pump blood.
 These may include:

-There are no current guidelines for preventing PPH because the cause is not known.
+There are no current guidelines for preventing primary pulmonary hypertension (PPH) because the cause is not known.

 Pulmonary Hypertension Association

 Nuclear lung scan.
 Cedars-Sinai Medical Center website.
 Available at: